tewarid/dotnet-tools/README.md

 ### Mono

-A solution file is available for building some of the tools for Linux using Mono.
+A solution file is available for building some of the tools for Linux or macOS using [Mono](https://www.mono-project.com/download/stable/).

 Use the msbuild version supplied by Mono to build